binaryage/totalfinder-web/registration.md

 In most cases you should get it instantly after the payment.

 We all know that even important emails can sometimes end up in a spam folder.
-Please double check your spam before you [report a missing email](mailto:antonin@binaryage.com).
+Please double check your spam before you [report a missing email](mailto:support@binaryage.com).
 I'm using [FastSpring](http://fastspring.com) which is rock-solid, so a mistake by our mail robots is unlikely.

-In my gmail the message looks like this:
+In my Gmail the message looks like this:

 <img src="/images/totalfinder-license-email.png" style="width: 600px">